Photo I: A Seven Week Class

 In Photo I, you will learn about correct exposure, what makes the "right exposure" and why.
 You'll discover the meaning of shutter speeds and f-stops and how to stop motion or let a "subject's motion" blur in just the right way.
 You will also learn about depth of field: how much of the picture you should have in focus and how to use "out of focus" in just the right way.

 In the Lab, you will learn the right way to burn a DVD to save your images permanently.
-Also in the Lab, you will learn how to convert your color images to black & white and how to print using a high-quality, archival inkjet printer.
+You will learn how to convert your color images to black & white and how to print using a high-quality, archival inkjet printer.
 The computer program we use to manipulate photographs is called Adobe LightRoom.
-It is a program you can afford, and it is much less complicated than Photoshop.
+It is a program you can afford, and it is much less complicated than Photoshop (we do not teach Photoshop in either Photo 1 or Digital Photo 2).
+There will be at least one teach for every five students in the lab.

 In Photo I, you will also learn about composition for photography and ways to approach the "critique" of photographs - your own and the work of others.

-One of the many unique features of Photo I is Richard's distinctive three-week assignment, "The Psychological Relationship Between the Subject and the Photographer."
-Richard created this assignment in 1970 and has spent 40 years with more than 25,000 students fine-tuning the principles and critique.
-(All other versions of this assignment are shallow imitations of the real deal.)
+One of the many unique features of Photo I is the distinctive three-week assignment, "The Psychological Relationship Between the Subject and the Photographer."
 This assignment will teach you about ethics and law in photography and about the subtleties of what happens when you point a camera at someone or someone points a camera at you.

 Each week, you'll get a "shooting" assignment, and in each Lab, a corresponding "print" assignment.